alexandraciurescu/.NET-Mini-Social-Platform/README.md

-<b> Connext is a .NET app that allows users to create private or public profiles, join groups based on their personal interests, send friend requests, make posts, leave comments and interact with others
+<b> Connext is a .NET app that allows users to create private or public profiles, join groups based on their personal interests, send friend requests, make posts, leave comments and interact with others.